25 Content Marketing Tips for Beginners: Where to Focus First

 * Finding like-minded groups with a newsletter or website to do a swap and share content with each other's audiences

 You have to cover all your bases to meet your audience on their preferred platform for best results.
 Twitter/X is great for short attention spans, blog posts give you more room to share your thoughts, and white papers allow space for long-form content and research findings.
-I have also turned articles into infographics and talks that have been videoed, which I have been able to share over social media and on my site.
+I have also turned articles into infographics and talks that have been videoed that I have been able to share over social media and on my site.
 Once you have a piece you are happy with, it makes a lot of sense to get as much mileage out of it as possible.
 There are so many media outlets today looking for fresh content, so find creative ways to leverage your thought leadership pieces so that your audience finds you as easily as possible.
 Research shows that consumers need to be exposed to messages many times before they take note, so even though you may think your content is already out there, chances are no one is sick of reading it yet, trust me.